cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 ### Backwards Compatibility

-Since the only change to existing definitions is the addition of the `upgrade` field to the `Plan` message, and that field is optional, there are no backwards incompatibilities with respects to the proto messages.
+Since the only change to existing definitions is the addition of the `instructions` field to the `Plan` message, and that field is optional, there are no backwards incompatibilities with respects to the proto messages.
 Additionally, current behavior will be maintained when no `UpgradeInstructions` are provided, so there are no backwards incompatibilities with respects to either the upgrade module or Cosmovisor.

 ### Forwards Compatibility